matthewmarkey44/eee4022f/readme.txt

 rosrun arm_bringup pos_exec.py  (For the arm to go to a list of positions consecutevily) rosrun arm_bringup set_start_pos.py

-P.S I Also try to make a this file which you can run by
+P.S I also tried to make this file which you can run by:

 rosrun arm_bringup moveit_command.py

-Which supposedly will add a ground and a box to the planning scene so moveit can avoid it during planning but i don't know why it doesn't work and i am bored to make the moveit c++ api which i have tested to work P

-You can see on my project a package pick_place which uses the moveit c++ api with a service server e.g recieves the object 3d pos from a client and performs a pick and place, study it to c++ moveit api and how to use header and cpp files, alongside services, how to add boxes etc

 SEE THE MOVEIT TUTORIALS

 ARDUINO

-The transform node will transform the joint_States into the servo_cmd topic you can do rostopic echo servo_cmd or if you want to manually publish to the arduino something like this rostopic pub servo_cmd std_msgs/Int16MultiArray "{layout: {dim: [{label: '', size: 4, stride: 4}], data_offset: 0}, data: [90,90,90,90]}"
+The transform node will transform the joint_states into the servo_cmd topic you can do: rostopic echo servo_cmd or if you want to manually publish to the arduino something like this: rostopic pub servo_cmd std_msgs/Int16MultiArray "{layout: {dim: [{label: '', size: 4, stride: 4}], data_offset: 0}, data: [90,90,90,90]}"

-I didnt find the need to run the set_start_pos, since the arm starts horizontal BE CAREFULL!!
-When rosserial starts the arm will violently go to the horizontal position!!!!
+I didnt find the need to run the set_start_pos, since the arm starts vertical BE CAREFULL!!
+When rosserial starts the arm will violently go to the vertical position!!!!
 I wasn't sure about the direction of plat_joint (i have made a comment in the transform how to reverse direction)

 GENERAL COMMENTS

-I change the transmitions from effort to position
+I changed the transmitions from effort to position.
-One urdf for real one for sim
+One urdf for real one for sim.
-On the moveit_config - setup_assistant on ros control click auto add follow traj controller (i put your name and email there) Study this workspace very good -> see the transform node at arm_bringup/src/pub_to_arduino_class.cpp , the arduino code, the scripts, the launch files , the CMake files etc..
+On the moveit_config - setup_assistant on ros control click auto add follow traj controller Study this workspace very well -> see the transform node at arm_bringup/src/pub_to_arduino_class.cpp , the arduino code, the scripts, the launch files , the CMake files etc...

-Files with the prefix TEMPLATE are just for you to look at

-Cheers!